 In some cases, they may also have a condition known as heterochromia (refer to the image above), wherein they have two different eye colors.
 Alaskan Huskies, on the other hand, typically have brown eyes.

 In terms of fur, both breeds are known for having thick, double coats, though the coat of the Alaskan Husky can sometimes be shorter than that of the Siberian Husky.
 Both shed heavily.

 How Much Do Huskies Shed?

-Huskies are a fantastic and loyal breed of dog, but they do come with one downfall – they shed – and they do tend to shed significantly more than other dog breeds.
+Huskies are a fantastic and loyal breed of dog, but they do come with one downfall – they shed – and they tend to shed significantly more than other dog breeds.

 Don’t panic – it’s not.
-Significant amounts of shedding are completely normal for both the Alaskan Husky and the Siberian Husky.
+Significant amounts of shedding are normal for both the Alaskan Husky and the Siberian Husky.